-My life-long musical career started with a piano recital at the age of 9, continued with drumming in my older brother’s prog rock band and blossomed into international touring as a guitarist with renowned rock & tradtional artists, throughout Europe and as far afield as Africa, the USA and Japan.
+My life-long musical career started with a piano recital at the age of 9, continued with drumming in my older brother’s prog rock band and blossomed into international touring as a guitarist with renowned rock & tradtional artists.

 I have composed and produced a broad range of music for award winning TV, film, theatre & dance, and am currently focusing on exploring the power of music and sound to transform our emotional perception of spaces.
 Using found sounds from the space itself rather than conventional instruments, I create site specific, generative pieces that are quickly familiar yet constantly changing.